What Is Photodynamic Therapy?

-Those patients who undergo photodynamic therapy should avoid exposure to direct sunlight following treatment.
-The side effects, if any, will last shorter than 30 days.
-Ambient, indoor lighting will help to breakdown the photosynthesizer which should speed up recovery time.
+Patients who undergo photodynamic therapy should avoid exposure to direct sunlight following treatment.
+The side effects, if any, will last less than 30 days.
+Ambient, indoor lighting may help break down the photosensitizer, which can speed up recovery time.

 Undergoing Specialized Mesothelioma Treatment

-Photodynamic therapy is one of many treatment that has the potential to change the lives of those living with mesothelioma.
-With few side effects and the possibility for a longer survival rate, it is one of the most prominent treatments in expanding research for mesothelioma.
+Photodynamic therapy is one of many mesothelioma treatments that have the potential to change the lives of those living with this cancer.
+With few side effects and the possibility for a longer survival rate, it is one of the most promising treatments in expanding research for mesothelioma.

 Clinical trials are currently accepting patients diagnosed with mesothelioma in experimental photodynamic therapy testing.
-If you’re interested in participating in photodynamic therapy clinical trials, talk to your specialist or contact our Patient Advocates today.
+If you’re interested in participating in photodynamic therapy clinical trials, talk to your specialist or contact our Patient Advocates at (866) 608-8933 today.

 Yes.
 Photodynamic therapy, while still being studied in clinical trials, has been shown to effectively treat mesothelioma and keep cells from spreading to distant parts of the body.